Was writing the compiler in Python a good idea?

 Newton is still under development.
 The above points are aspirational.

 Newton’s type system takes a lot of ideas from Haskell and inherits many of the same concepts.
 One such concept is “skolems”.
-But what does it mean?
+But what does that mean?

 It turns out that pattern matching on Python-style tuples requires existential types.
 This is the second time I encounter them, so I figured it is a good opportunity to show how they arise in practise.